cnabio/signy/README.md

 [![Build Status](https://dev.azure.com/engineerd-dev/signy/_apis/build/status/engineerd.signy?branchName=master)](https://dev.azure.com/engineerd-dev/signy/_build/latest?definitionId=5&branchName=master)

 Signy is a tool for exercising the TUF specification in order to sign various cloud-native artifacts.
 It uses the Notary client libraries, and communicates with a Notary server.
-It an educational project with the purpose of implementing [the entire TUF workflow for signing content](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#5-detailed-workflows), and validate its correctness for multiple cloud-native artifact types (Helm charts, CNAB bundles, and others).
+It is an educational project with the purpose of implementing [the entire TUF workflow for signing content](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md#5-detailed-workflows), and validate its correctness for multiple cloud-native artifact types (Helm charts, CNAB bundles, and others).

+Currently, it implements signing and verifying for plain text and CNAB bundles.

 ## Using Signy